 The relationship between a marketer and a designer can be tricky.
 By function, they should be symbiotic in existence - marketing needs design to visually convey the messaging marketing is responsible for, and design needs marketing to integrate the pieces that design is responsible for. ... read more »

-The average conversion rate of returning visitors is 1.70%
+The average Cart Abandonment rate is 70%